Veronikaktsv/Intelligent-Traffic-Management-System-Simulation/README.md

 A testing in the code verifies that the provided model is functioning.
 Unit tests encompass a wide range of scenarios, such as emergency situations, agent interactions, and diverse traffic circumstances.
 The traffic simulation's accuracy and dependability are guaranteed by the testing procedure.

 ##
-This project is licensed under the [License Name] - see the LICENSE file for details.
+This project is licensed under the License MIT - see the LICENSE file for details.